Skip to main content

 Before re-applying a worker, use geoengine diff to see which tracked files have changed since the last apply:

-# Check all tracked files: geoengine.yaml, Dockerfile, and your script
+# Check tracked files: geoengine.yaml, Dockerfile, and build-relevant worker files

 geoengine diff